lkegel/dsax/README.md

-# Season- and Trend-aware Symbolic Approximation for Efficient Time Series Matching (Supporting Material)
+# Season- and Trend-aware Symbolic Approximation for Accurate and Efficient Time Series Matching (Supporting Material)
-Time series matching is an important prerequisite of many data-mining tasks and yet it is a challenging problem.
-A time series is a high-dimensional data type whose representation is storage- and whose comparison is time-consuming.
-Among the representation techniques that tackle these challenges, the symbolic aggregate approximation is of particular interest.
+Processing and analyzing time series datasets have become a central issue in many domains requiring data management systems to support time series as a data type natively.
+A crucial prerequisite of these systems is time series matching, yet it is a challenging problem.
+A time series is a high-dimensional data type, its representation is storage-, and its comparison is time-consuming.
+Among the representation techniques that tackle these challenges, the symbolic aggregate approximation (SAX) is of particular interest.
 This technique reduces a time series in a low-dimensional space by segmenting it and discretizing each segment into a small alphabet of symbols.
-However, it ignores the deterministic behavior of a time series such as, e.g., its cyclical repeated season or its trend component that affects all segments and that leads to a distortion of the symbolic distribution.
-With this in mind, we present a season- and a trend-aware symbolic approximation.
-Not only do they improve a representation's symbolic distribution, they also increase the representation accuracy while keeping the same representation size.
-Thus, they provide a more efficient time series matching.
+However, SAX ignores the deterministic behavior of a time series such as its cyclical repeated season or its trend component affecting all segments and leading to a distortion of the symbolic distribution.
+In this paper, we present a season- and a trend-aware symbolic approximation.
+We show that they improve a representation's symbolic distribution and increase the representation accuracy without increasing the representation size.
+Most importantly, they enable a more efficient time series matching by providing a match up to two orders of magnitude faster than SAX.

 ## Scripts
 The directory *Implementation* contains the scripts to carry out the evaluation: